-The measurement of 10Be concentrations from shore platform samples to estimate long-term rates of sea cliff retreat was pioneered by Regard et al. (2012) working on the flint-bearing chalk coastline near Mesnil-Val, France.
-Regard et al. developed a numerical model to predict the concentration of 10Be on shore platforms as a function of the rate of cliff retreat.
-They minimised residuals between model results and a transect of eight 10Be concentration measurements from across the shore platform in order to estimate long-term average sea cliff retreat rates that were similar to estimates from historical observations; however, the uncertainties on the analyses were large and limited the resolution/confidence of the comparison.
+The measurement of 10 Be concentrations from shore platform samples to estimate long-term rates of sea cliff retreat was pioneered by Regard et al. (2012) working on the flint-bearing chalk coastline near Mesnil-Val, France.
+Regard et al. (2012) developed a numerical model to predict the concentration of 10 Be on shore platforms as a function of the rate of cliff retreat.
+They minimized residuals between model results and a transect of eight 10Be concentration measurements from across the shore platform in order to estimate long-term average sea cliff retreat rates that were similar to estimates from historical observations; however, the uncertainties on the analyses were large and limited the resolution and confidence of the comparison.
 Building on the approach of Regard et al. (2012), Hurst et al. (2016) quantified long-term rates of cliff retreat from 10Be concentrations measured in two sample transects on the flint-bearing chalk shore platforms in East Sussex, UK.
-Rates during much of the

-Holocene were significantly slower than changes observed in the last 150 years, leading Hurst et al. (2016) to suggest that cliff retreat rates accelerated some time between 600 and 150 years ago.
+Rates during much of the Holocene were significantly slower than changes observed in the last 150 years, leading Hurst et al. (2016) to suggest that cliff retreat rates accelerated some time between 600 and 150 years ago.

 Some shore platforms may have formed during the Holocene and thus be entirely contemporaneous features, whilst others, particularly wide platforms in resistant lithologies, have been interpreted as inherited features, formed during previous sea level high stands and reoccupied during the Holocene (e.g. Chao et al., 2003).
-Evidence for the antiquity of shore platforms may be revealed by cosmogenic isotopes.
+Evidence of the antiquity of shore platforms may be revealed by cosmogenic isotopes.
 For example, Choi et al. (2012) measured 10Be concentrations in shore platforms cut into resistant lithologies on the Korean coast.
 High concentrations were consistent with modelled ages extending back as far as 142 ka, and importantly, these ages did not correct for weathering and erosion and thus should be considered as minimum ages.
-Thus Choi et al. (2012) conclude that these platforms are at least partially inherited features, originated in the Pleistocene.
+Thus, Choi et al. (2012) conclude that these platforms are at least partially inherited features, originating in the Pleistocene.

-On a contemporary shore platform (formed during the Holocene), the theoretical distribution of 10Be concentrations on an eroding shore platform generally increases and then decreases with distance from the modern cliff (Figure 1).
-In the near-shore, 10Be concentrations increase offshore because the shore platform has been exposed for longer.
-However, the rate of 10Be production decreases offshore because cover by sea water attenuates the cosmic ray flux, hence the amount of cosmic radiation received by the platform decreases with increased water depth.
-Additionally, downwear of the coastal platform surface removes the highest concentration 10Be rock from the surface and exhumes lower concentrations that were previously below the surface (Figure 1).
+On a contemporary shore platform (formed during the Holocene), the theoretical distribution of 10Be concentrations on an eroding shore platform generally increases and then decreases with distance from the modern cliff (Fig. 1).
+In the near-shore zone, 10Be concentrations increase offshore because the shore platform has been exposed for longer.
+However, the rate of 10Be production decreases offshore because cover by seawater attenuates the cosmic ray flux; hence, the amount of cosmic radiation received by the platform decreases with increased water depth.
+Additionally, downwear of the coastal platform surface removes the highest-concentration 10Be rock from the surface and exhumes lower concentrations that were previously below the surface (Fig. 1).
 The combined result of these factors is a "humped" distribution of 10Be concentrations.
-The magnitude of the maximum concentration is predicted to be proportional to the long-term averaged rate of sea cliff retreat (Regard et al., 2012); higher rates of sea cliff retreat result in lower 10Be concentrations in the platform (Figure 1).
-Tides modify these predictions by altering the distribution of 10Be production across the shore platform due to attenuation of cosmic rays in the water column.
+The magnitude of the maximum concentration is predicted to be proportional to the long-term averaged rate of sea cliff retreat (Regard et al., 2012); higher rates of sea cliff retreat result in lower 10Be concentrations in the platform (Fig. 1).
+Tides modify these predictions by altering the distribution of 10Be production across the shore platform due to the attenuation of cosmic rays in the water column.
 Regard et al. (2012) showed that increasing tidal range causes the cross-shore position of the peak concentration to migrate seaward.
-Regard et al. also demonstrated that whilst rising RSL increases water depth, counter-intuitively it can result in higher 10Be concentrations on the shore platform due to associated reduction in platform downwear rates.
+Regard et al. (2012) also demonstrated that, whilst rising RSL in-